LG Chem Recalls Certain Home Batteries Over Fire Concerns

 LG Chem also supplied the utility-scale McMicken battery in Arizona, which entered thermal runaway and exploded in April 2019, injuring four firefighters.
 An investigation by project owner Arizona Public Service concluded that cell failure kicked off the chain of events that led to the explosion.
 Insufficient fire suppression and lack of ventilation for explosive gases in the battery enclosure exacerbated the incident.

-LG Chem published its own investigation into the root cause, challenging the cell failure conclusion and suggesting external causes kicked off thermal runaway.
+LG Chem published its own investigation into the root cause, challenging the cell failure conclusion and suggesting that external causes kicked off the thermal runaway.

 The storage industry has already improved safety protocols since the McMicken era.
 LG Chem subsequently won the confidence of developer LS Power to supply the largest grid battery in the world, the Gateway project in San Diego County.